Your Directors present their Report together with the audited financialstatements of your Company for the Financial Year (fy) ended 31st December2021.

 Galfor Eolica SL is an associate Company of CIE Galfor S.A.

-ICRA Limited ("ICRA") the Credit Rating Agency have reaffirmed / assignedrating(s) to the Commercial Paper and Line of Credit of the Company.
-Details of creditrating is provided in the Corporate Governance Report.
+ICRA Limited the Credit Rating Agency have reaffirmed / assignedrating(s) to the Commercial Paper and Line of Credit of the Company details of the sameis provided in the Corporate Governance Report.